webextension-toolbox/webextension-toolbox/README.md

 ## Customizing webpack config

-In order to extend our usage of `webpack`, you can define a function that extends its config via `webextension-toolbox.config.js` in your project root.
+In order to extend the usage of `webpack`, you can define a function that extends its config via `webextension-toolbox.config.js` (or a file you define through the usage of the `-c` option) in your project root.

 ```js
 module.exports = {